 …And why does Europe shut down for a month in August?

 Ferragosto is August 15th every year, and it’s a national holiday in Italy and Switzerland.
-In modern Italy, it’s the centerpiece of much more than one day off – anything from a couple of weeks to a month.
+In modern Italy, it’s the centerpiece of much more than one day off – anything from two weeks to a month.

-Originally, its roots are in ancient Rome as a celebration of the end of the summer agricultural season.
-I’m not an anthropologist or anything, but it seems significant that even ancient Italians started celebrating before the harvest, while Germans didn’t start the fun until after, with Octoberfest.
+The original roots of Ferragosto are in ancient Rome as a celebration of the end of the summer agricultural season.
+And I’m not an anthropologist or anything, but it seems significant that ancient Italians started celebrating presumably before the harvest, while Germans, for example, didn’t start the fun until after the harvest, with Octoberfest.

-Back in the present day, the only thing most people hear when I talk about Ferragosto is an entire month off.
+Back in the present day, the only thing most people hear when I talk about Ferragosto, and what it really means to most Italians, is an entire month off.

 An entire month of my friends in Europe torturing me with vacation photos from Sicily and video calls from the beach in Tuscany, while we work away in our new American life.